harshv9988/job-scrapper/DEPLOYMENT.md

 # 🚀 Deploying Frontend Job Scraper to Render.com

-This guide will walk you through deploying your job scraper as a cron job on Render.com.
+This guide covers two deployment methods for your job scraper on Render.com:

+1. **Web Service with Built-in Cron** (Recommended) - Runs as a web service with internal cron scheduling
+2. **Dedicated Cron Job Service** - Uses Render's cron job service

 ## 📋 Prerequisites